databio/geniml/docs/consensus/assess.md

 First test checks how much of our file is present in the universe and how much additional information is present in the univers.
 We can check that by adding ```--overlap``` to ```gitk assess ...```.
 In the result files it will output columns with: number of bp in univers but not in file, number of bp in file but not the univers, and number of bp both in univers and file

-We can also us it directly in python:
+We can also use it directly in python:

 ```
 from gitk.assess.intersection import run_intersection